Caroline Emilia Mary Herschel1

 Rachel Emily Shaw-Lefevre1

-Rachel Emily Shaw-Lefevre was the daughter of Sir John George Shaw-Lefevre and Rachel Emily Wright.1 She married Arthur Hamilton-Gordon, 1st Baron Stanmore, son of George Hamilton-Gordon, 4th Earl of Aberdeen and Harriet Douglas, on 20 September 1865 at St. Martin-in-the-Fields Church, Covent Garden, London, England.1 She died on 26 January 1889 at Malta.1
+Rachel Emily Shaw-Lefevre was born in 1828.2 She was the daughter of Sir John George Shaw-Lefevre and Rachel Emily Wright.1 She married Arthur Hamilton-Gordon, 1st Baron Stanmore, son of George Hamilton-Gordon, 4th Earl of Aberdeen and Harriet Douglas, on 20 September 1865 at St. Martin-in-the-Fields Church, Covent Garden, London, EnglandG.1 She died on 26 January 1889 at MaltaG.1

 Her married name became Hamilton-Gordon.